Kaffarah in Islam

-Kaffarh in Islam is a part of the Islamic law that provides an opportunity to recompense for individuals who deliberately miss or break a fast during Ramadan without a valid reason.
+Kaffarh in Islam is a part of Islamic law that provides an opportunity to repay for individuals who deliberately miss or break a fast during Ramadan without a valid reason.

 For every day of missed fasting, one has to pay the value of approximately 2kg of wheat.
 Or the estimated cost to give a decent meal for 60 adult people.

 How Many Kaffarah Are There?